 Sherpa/ROMEO: This database contains journal copyright and publication policies.
 It's a great place to start looking to see what you can and cannot do with your publication during the many stages of the editorial process.

-SPARC Author Rights Brochure: Provides examples and guidance on how to use an author addendum to preserve your rights when negotiating with a publisher.
+SPARC Author Rights & Addendum: Provides information on thinking through your rights as an example.
+It also includes links to an author rights brochure and to a sample addendum to a publishing contract to preserve your rights when negotiating with a publisher.

 Understanding and Negotiating Book Publication Contracts: This book from the Authors Alliance was designed to help authors to learn about the basics of copyright law, and how copyright shapes the author-publisher relationship; evaluate the pros and cons of assigning and/or licensing their copyrights; understand the responsibilities of authors and publishers in preparing, designing, and marketing a book; clarify financial matters such as advances, royalties, and accounting statements; consider options for making their books available to readers in the short and long term and advocate and negotiate for contract terms that help them meet their creative and pragmatic goals.

 Scholarly research indicates that not only are publishers offering more open access content from their own platforms, but they are increasingly receptive to publishing content which originally was posted open access elsewhere.
 Generally, this is because scholarship goes under extensive editing between initial publication as a thesis or dissertation and acceptance into a peer-review publication.
 The articles below speak to this effect.

 Truschke, Audrey.
 Publishing a Revised Dissertation.
 Dissertation Reviews (April 13, 2015)